sohumsharma484/HackIllinois/README.md

 These are the Solana2048 Setup Docs (with which this repo shares all dependencies):

 -----------------------------------------------------------------------------------
+This game was started from the games template lumberjack: https://github.com/solana-developers/solana-game-starter-kits/tree/main/lumberjack

 You can try out a deployed demo here: https://solplay.de/solana-2048/